cjpatton/ppm/draft-patton-multi-ppm.md

   input shares (i.e., `len(input_shares) == s`).
 Each input share is sent to one of the aggregators.

-* `daf_output(param, input_share) -> output_share` is the deterministic
+* `daf_output(output_param, input_share) -> output_share` is the deterministic
   output-recovery algorithm.
 It is run be each aggregator in order to map an input share to an output share.
-This mapping has a parameter `param`, which can be used to "query" the input share multiple times with multiple parameters, getting a different output share each time. `param` is called the aggregation parameter.
+This mapping has a parameter `output_param`, which can be used to "query" the input share multiple times with multiple parameters, getting a different output share each time. `output_param` is called the output parameter.

 Execution of a DAF is illustrated in {{daf-flow}}.
 The client runs the input-distribution algorithm and sends an input share to each one of the